 It was blessed at both a pagan ceremony at Stonehenge

 and by the Bishop of Sherborne

-The flag has been taken up by local football supporters,
+The county flag has been taken up by local football supporters,

-adapted for the kit of the county’s lady roller derby league team, the Dorset Roller Girls
+adapted for the kits of the county’s lady roller derby league team, the Dorset Roller Girls

 and even inspired the production of a local ale!

 alongside the flag of Hampshire, at their mutual boundary, just west of Bournemouth.
 The actual boundary has been picked out on the tarmac path seen here